brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

-[17 - 2]{.pnum} *Recommended practice*: Implementations should not represent other constructs specified in this document, such as partial template specializations, attributes, placeholder types, statements, or expressions, as values of type `std::meta::info`.
+[y]{.pnum} *Recommended practice*: Implementations should not represent other constructs specified in this document, such as partial template specializations, attributes, placeholder types, statements, or expressions, as values of type `std::meta::info`.

-[17 - 3]{.pnum} [Future revisions of this document can specify semantics for reflections representing any such constructs.]{.note}
+[z]{.pnum} [Future revisions of this document can specify semantics for reflections representing any such constructs.]{.note}

 :::

+[17]{.pnum} The types described in this subclause are called *fundamental types*.
 :::

 ### [intro.execution]{.sref} Sequential execution {-}